shahar-davidzon/React-Yahtzee-Game/README.md

-# Yahtzee Game!
+# React Yahtzee Game!

 ## Play yahtzee and get the highest score that you can.
-Don't know the rules? press on <i class="fas fa-question-circle"></i> to get all the info that you need!
+Don't know the rules? press on :grey_question: to get all the info that you need!

 ### Press restart to start a new game and try to break your own record!